+Weiner (1986) proposed that perceived controllability is associated with affective reactions of pity and anger, which are associated with helping behavior.
+As the conceptualization of pity has changed since Weiner et al. (1988), and the literature has moved from discussing sympathy rather than pity, we used “sympathy” instead of “pity” in descriptions of our current replication and in our survey materials.
+Stability is often implicated in pity but not in sympathy, as seen from observers’ reactions to individuals with AIDS: pity is often a reaction to the terminal quality of AIDS, whereas sympathy is typically elicited by the perceived onset uncontrollability of the condition (Weiner, 1988, p.126).
+Moreover, pity is now characterized as a condescending form of feeling sorry towards people perceived as pathetic or responsible for their misery (Geller, 2006).
+On the other hand, sympathy is viewed as an expression of concern or sorrow towards distress in an individual’s life (Clark, 2010) and is more directly related to help-giving sentiments.

-Weiner (1986) proposed that perceived controllability is associated with affective reactions of pity and anger, which in turn is associated with helping behavior.
-When an individual in need is perceived to be in control of their plight, observers tend to feel less pity and more angry towards these individuals, and expect them to take responsibility in helping themselves out of the perceived self-inflicted predicament.
-On the contrary, observers tend to pity and want to help those who cannot control the causes leading to their misfortune.
-Figure 1 provides a depiction of the motivational sequence.
-Follow-up studies arrived at conclusions similar to the target study focusing on specific sources of stigmas, such as obesity (Puhl et al., 2005), substance abuse (van Boekel et al., 2013; Brener et al., 2010; Strauser et al., 2009), and Alzheimer’s disease (Werner, 2005), as well as several conceptual replications (Cronan et al., 2016; Dijker and Koomen, 2003; Menec and Perry, 1998; Rush, 1998).
+Thus, when an individual in need is perceived to be in control of their plight, observers tend to feel less sympathetic and angrier towards these individuals and expect them to take responsibility for helping themselves out of the perceived self-inflicted predicament.
+On the contrary, observers tend to sympathize and want to help those who cannot control the causes leading to their misfortune.
+We summarized the motivational sequence in Figure 1.
+Follow-up studies arrived at similar conclusions, including conceptual replications (Cronan et al., 2016; Dijker & Koomen, 2003; Menec & Perry, 1998; Rush, 1998) and research focusing on specific sources of stigmas, such as obesity (Puhl et al., 2005), substance abuse (van Boekel et al., 2013; Brener et al., 2010; Strauser et al., 2009), and Alzheimer’s disease (Werner, 2005).
 A meta-analysis on help-giving behavior summarized support for the relationship between attributions, emotions, and help-giving judgments (Rudolph et al., 2004).

 Figure 1.
 The attribution-affect-help judgment model (p.
 197; Weiner, 1986)